OpenFreeEnergy/openfreeenergy.github.io/_projects/gufe.md

 conda-install: gufe
 role: developers
 description: >-
-  A project to serve as a shared backend for different alchemical free energy packags.
-It makes it easier to translate between various packages in the broader ecosystem.
+  Gufe (grand unified free energy) is designed for use by **developers** of free energy methods.
+It provides object models for expressing the chemical systems and the alchemical transformations between them (mappings) to form free energy networks.
+  Protocols can then be applied to provide an estimate of the free energy difference between different systems.
 ---